-In 2019, the amended Guidelines for Patent Examination modified that inventions/creations that involve using human embryos that are not in vivo developing and are within 14 days of fertilization to isolate or obtain stem cells should not be deemed immoral in terms of using human embryos for industrial or commercial purposes, and as a result, patent grants rejected (National Intellectual Property Administration of the People's Republic of China, 2019a).
-The modifications also made it clearer that human embryonic stem cells are not a part of the body at any stage of its development or formation (Jiang, 2021).
-After the Ethical Guidelines for Human Embryonic Stem Cell Research (2003), the 14-day rule was restated and reinforced in the pertinent Chinese department rules for the second time.
-The four goals of the Chinese legislation governing human embryo and embryoid research are reflected in the related patent policy revision as the first nation to link the 14-day rule with patentability, i.e., geared toward the technological development trend, by the global ethical consensus, based on China's current regulatory document, and intended to meet the demands of the commercial sector (National Intellectual Property Administration of the People's Republic of China, 2019a).
-This guide has significant implications.
-First, due to technological advances, in vitro embryonic technology has replaced the previous method of exclusively obtaining human embryonic stem cells by destroying original human embryos.
-Secondly, the revision is consistent with the internationally accepted practice that human embryonic stem cells can be extracted from blastocysts within 14 days of in vitro development without violating any ethical principles because they have not yet undergone tissue differentiation and underdevelopment.
+In 2019, the amended Guidelines for Patent Examination modified that inventions/creations that involve using human embryos that are not in vivo developing and are within 14 days of fertilization to isolate or obtain stem cells should not be deemed immoral in terms of using human embryos for industrial or commercial purposes, and as a result, patent grants cannot be rejected. ((CNIPA), 2019a) The modifications also made it clearer that human embryonic stem cells are not a part of the body at any stage of its development or formation.
+(Jiang, 2021) After the Ethical Guidelines for Human Embryonic Stem Cell Research (2003), the 14-day rule was restated and reinforced in the pertinent Chinese departmental rules for the second time.
+The four goals of the Chinese legislation governing human embryo and embryoid research are reflected in the related patent policy revision as the first nation to link the 14-day rule with patentability, i.e. geared toward the technological development trend, by the global ethical consensus, based on China's current regulatory document, and intended to meet the demands of the commercial sector. ((CNIPA), 2019b) This guide has such significant implications.
+Firstly, in vitro embryonic technology has replaced the previous method of exclusively obtaining human embryonic stem cells by destroying human original embryos as a result of technological advancement.
+Secondly, the revision is consistent with the international ethical consensus that human embryonic stem cells can be extracted from blastocysts within 14 days of in vitro development without violating any ethical principles because they have not yet undergone tissue differentiation and underdevelopment.
 Thirdly, the revision is consistent with the Ethics Guiding Principles for hESC Research which was jointly issued by the Ministry of Health (MOH) and the Ministry of Science and Technology (MOST) in 2003.
 Fourthly, and most importantly, human embryonic stem cells have gained significant attention in the field of research due to their unlimited capacity for proliferating and differentiating, and they have a wide range of potential applications in the fields of disease therapy and regenerative medicine.
 Therefore, to meet the needs of China's research and industrial development in this area, some concepts related to embryonic stem cell research will receive appropriate patent protection.